Frequently Asked Questions

 If your child is unable to attend school on a longer term basis due to ill health; you may be asked to provide some medical evidence.
 You can find more information on this, and what support may be available to you in this situation, in our Medical policy.

-My child has been excluded; what do I do?
+My child is at risk of / has been excluded; what do I do?

-If your child has an EHCP and has been excluded you should also contact your local Family Services team, who will be able to assist you.
+If your child has an EHCP and has been excluded you should contact your local Family Services team, who will be able to assist you and guide you through the next steps.

 Is my child entitled to free transport to school?